deas/csr-approver/charts/csr-approver/README.md

   when running with multiple replicas

-It is important to understand that the node DNS name needs to be resolvable for the `kubelet-csr-approver` to work properly.
+It is important to understand that the node DNS name needs to be resolvable for the `csr-approver` to work properly.
 If this is an issue for you, please file an issue and I'll add a flag to disable this validation.

 ℹ have a look below in this README to understand which other validation mechanisms are put in place.

-More information can be found on the [projet's homepage](https://github.com/postfinance/kubelet-csr-approver)
+More information can be found on the [projet's homepage](https://github.com/deas/csr-approver)